jina-ai/jina/docs/cookbooks/hub/use-hub-executor.md

                uses_metas={'name': 'new_name'})
 ```

-This way, the Executor will work with the overrode parameters.
+This way, the Executor will work with the overridden parameters.